Lines on K3 quartic surfaces in characteristic 3: Preliminaries

-\begin{definition} We say that a line $\ell$ of positive degree is a line of the \emph{second kind} if its resultant is identically equal to zero.
-Otherwise, we say that $\ell$ is a line of the \emph{first kind}. \end{definition}
+The resultant \(R(\ell)\) with respect to the variable \(t\) of the polynomials \eqref{eq:penciloncurve} and \eqref{eq:hessian} is called the \emph{resultant} of the line \(\ell\).
+We say that a line \(\ell\) of positive degree is a line of the \emph{second kind} if its resultant is identically equal to zero.
+Otherwise, we say that \(\ell\) is a line of the \emph{first kind}.

-A root $[\bar x_2: \bar x_3]$ of $R(\ell)$ corresponds to a point $P = [0:0:\bar x_2: \bar x_3]$ on $\ell$; if $P$ is a smooth surface point, then it is an inflection point for the residual cubic passing through it.
+A root \([ x_2: x_3]\) of \(R(\ell)\) corresponds to a point \(P = [0:0: x_2: x_3]\) on \(\ell\).
+If \(P\) is a smooth surface point, then it is an inflection point for the residual cubic passing through it.